-So worth a visit in our book is Petworth Park in West Sussex which has over 700 acres to roam around in and then there is Croome in Worcestershire – they really love us there.
-Also for the cosmopolitan canine, head to Kingston Lacy in Dorset, an Italian-style country house.
+One delightful destination that is worth a visit in our book is Petworth Park in West Sussex, which has over 700 acres to roam around in, and then there is Croome in Worcestershire – they really love us there.
+For the cosmopolitan canine, head to Kingston Lacy in Dorset, an ornate Italian-style country house to explore.
 Lanhydrock in Cornwall is a late-Victorian estate which also offers outdoor seating and doggy biscuits which is much appreciated.
-English Heritage also welcome dogs at many of their locations - Scarborough Castle, Housesteads Roman Fort at Hadrian’s Wall and Beeston Castle are three of the places that we love.

 Holidays for the sociable hound

 Where better than on holiday to meet new friends?
-Together you can have a roll about on the grass, perhaps share a toy (theirs, not yours), and maybe be just a bit silly?
-All that protecting the family at home is very demanding and your holiday should be a stress-free zone.
-Scamper around with new friends, perhaps also on vacation, sniff the salty sea air and get the humans to arrange lots of play-dates for the coming days.
+Your best friend will relish the opportunity to roll about on the grass, race across a sandy beach, and maybe just be a bit silly while meeting a few mutt mates.
+All that protecting the family at home is very demanding and your pup's holiday should be a stress-free zone.

 Holidays for the hungry hound

-Lots of our cottages near pubs are close to very welcoming dog-friendly establishments and if you are lucky, the human will be very tired after a long walk and will stop off for a pint – of course, you will be there to hoover up the crumbs from the crisps.
+Lots of our cottages near pubs are close to very welcoming dog-friendly establishments, making it easy to stop off for a pint after a long walk or day full of adventure – of course, your faithful friend will be there to hoover up the crumbs from the crisps.

 Holidays for the country hound